LevyHsu/spaggiari/README.md

 - The `@stop` command is not perfect and doesn't fully stop scans in progress.

 ###### Todo
-- Create a more accurate and comprehensive spooky / dns list.
+- Create a more accurate and comprehensive spooky list.
 - Implement scanning for telnet and ftp.
 - Make use of `deep_combos` after no successful logins.
 - Use pyinstaller to create a single executable.